 - 1. Configure WebLogic Server for SSL.
 For more information, see Configuring SSL. - 2.
 Configure the WebLogic Server SSL listen port.
 For more information, see Configuring SSL. - 3.
-Set the WebLogicPort parameter in the iisproxy.ini file to the listen port configured in step 2 - 4.
-Set the SecureProxy parameter in the iisproxy.ini file to ON. - 5.
-Set additional parameters in the iisproxy.ini file that define the SSL connection.
-For a complete list of parameters, see "SSL Parameters for Web Server Plug-Ins" on page 7-14.
+Set the WebLogicPort parameter in the iisproxy. ini file to the listen port configured in step 2. - 4.
+Set the SecureProxy parameter in the isproxy. ini file to ON. - Set additional parameters in the iisproxy.ini file that define the SSL connection.
+For a complete list of parameters, see Section 7.3, "SSL Parameters for Web Server Plug-Ins".